NocturnalMusing/pixel-menagerie/README.md

 ## Post-MVP

+> Add a pop-up on the 'release' button explaining you're about to return your pet to the wild and asking for confirmation.
 > Add one to two line 'descriptions' for the pets.
 Example; _"You're pretty sure it's a normal cat, but it's hard to tell.
 Oh well, it probably likes fish anyway."_
 > Upon selecting a pet on the adoption page, a card appears with the description and a "take home?" button.
 > A starter pet screen appears after you sign up, with three randomly generated pets from the pet-list.